Conseils de préparation

 • Powerful antioxidant: rich in polyphenols.

-A study published in the Journal of Agricultural and Food Chemistry revealed that fermented Pu Erh tea can inhibit oxidative stress-mediated intestinal inflammatory pathway, thus helping to strengthen the intestinal immune barrier.
+A study published in the Journal of Agricultural and Food Chemistry found that fermented Pu-erh tea may inhibit oxidative stress-mediated intestinal inflammatory pathways, helping to strengthen the gut's immune barrier.

-Small, light and compressed, Mini Tuo Cha is perfect for travel or quick use at the office.
-No need to weigh your tea: each little nest corresponds to an ideal dose.
+Small, light and pre-portioned, Mini Tuo Cha is perfectly suited to travel or a quick brew at the office.
+No need to weigh your tea: each little nest is already the ideal dose.

 Frequently asked questions about Mini Tuo Cha

-How to store Mini Tuo Cha?
-In a dry place away from odors.
+How should Mini Tuo Cha be stored?
+In a dry place, away from strong odours.

-How long can it be stored?
+How long does it keep?
 Many years, and it improves with age.

 4 other products in the same category: